Scroll for additional information

 He has organized and completed 12 IDEs leading to market release of medical devices in the United States, European Union, and other major markets.
 During his career, Joe has secured FDA clearance of 75 510(k)s, 6 Original PMAs, 100+ PMA Supplements, as well as CE Marks (European Union), Canadian MDLs (Canada), and product approvals throughout Asia, Australia, Middle East, Eastern Europe and Russia.
 Joe is an active member of RAPS, SEMDA, and has participated on various AdvaMed committees in Washington, DC.

-Aaron has 23 years of Engineering and Product Development experience, including 17 years in the Medical Device industry.
+Aaron has 23 years of Engineering and Product Development experience, mostly in the Medical Device industry.
 Aaron has successfully productized multiple innovative technologies in the areas of Cardiac Rhythm Management, Neurostimulation and electrocardiography based devices.
-Specifically, Aaron has commercialized new product concepts such as Cardiac Resynchronization Therapy, Remote Patient Monitoring, and 32-channel Spinal Column Stimulation.
-His leadership experience includes over 15 years managing diverse teams from multiple Engineering disciplines including Systems Engineering, Software Engineering, Electrical Engineering, Mechanical Engineering, Software and Systems Verification, Systems Integration / Continuous Integration, and Test Automation.
-Aaron is a certified Project Management Professional (PMP) with the Project Management Institute (PMI), and has held an active certification since 2005.
-He is well versed in Design Controls and customizing product development processes to meet the needs of the business while still remaining compliant with the standards and regulations in the medical device industry.
-Aaron has received numerous awards throughout his career for his technical contributions as well as for Quality and Process Improvement initiatives.
+He was Director, R&D Systems Engineering for St. Jude Medical and was a Sr. Manager of Software Testing and Automation Tools Development for Boston Scientific (Advanced Bionics).
+Aaron is well versed in Design Controls and customizing product development processes to meet the needs of the business while remaining compliant with the standards and regulations in the medical device industry.

 Tess has over 30 years’ experience in business development, training and sales in the medical device industry.
 She joined HeartSciences in 2008 as a member of its founding management team.
 Prior to that, she was Clinical Specialist and Regional Sales Manager for Criticare, where she oversaw sales and clinical training for the company’s state-of-the-art, non-invasive blood pressure and critical care monitors.
 Tess also has more than 15 successful years growing revenue as a front-line sales representative for critical care products including cardiology, anesthesia, respiratory, labor and delivery, surgery, ICU, emergency and telemetry.